How to get employee buy-in

 “We are an international technology company with approximately 75 million lines of code in our products.
 Over the years, a lot of technical debt has piled up in that code.
 We have recently designed a work format to clean up technical debt from the past and help prevent problems in the future.
 We need a story to get buy in for this way of working from our thousands of software engineers and their managers.
 Simultaneously, we wish to teach people how to get maximum value from the new format.
 Because as with all tools, there is a right way to use it and there are wrong ways to use it.“

 “We are a public sector organization with 6,000 highly motivated employees.
-However, due to the bureaucracy in our organisation, many of our people suffer from a condition psychologists call learned helplessness.
+But due to the bureaucracy in our organisation, many of our people suffer from a condition psychologists call learned helplessness.
 We have recently started a programme to reduce bureaucracy and empower our employees.
 How do we convince our people that we mean business and that empowerment is at all possible in our organization?”

 I do not make these whiteboard animations all by myself.
 I write the script, after which PP Directors produces and directs the film.
 The creative team is always made up of the same people: cartoonist Lex Dirkse, Bob Kommer Soundstudio and Brandspanking for animation and special effects.